h2non/node-bintray/README.md

 #### new Bintray (options[Object])

-Creates a new Bintray instance for working with the API.
+Creates a new Bintray instance for working with the API

 Autentication is optional for some resources (see [documentation](https://bintray.com/docs/api.html))